 The main thing people do in Puerto Rico is eat and drink with friends on the beach or in the mountains.
 For the holidays, we do even more of that.

-We sing songs of the Jíbaro, mountain farmers and folk characters of old Puerto Rico.
-Aguinaldos are popular Christmas songs that everybody knows.
+We sing plenas and aguinaldos, popular Christmas songs that everybody knows.
 Aguinaldos means “gift” as in singing the song is our gift to you.

-We play traditional instruments like the cuatro, maracas and guiros.
+We play traditional instruments like the cuatro, maracas, and guiros.
+By the way, maracas and guiros are Indigenous Taíno instruments.

-We eat pastelles (Puerto Rican tamales) and lechon (roast pig) and drink coquito (Puerto Rican eggnog).
+We eat pastelles (sort of Puerto Rican tamales) and lechon (roast piglet) and drink coquito (Puerto Rican eggnog).